Do you live in the right kind of 3,000-sq-ft house to use solar power?

 Solar energy can be extremely economical, but it also requires an initial investment of several thousand dollars.
 Thus, due diligence is required before purchase and installation.

-Here’s how to figure out how many solar panels you need for the specific situation of your 3000-square-feet home or the 2000-square-feet home option.
+Here’s how to answer the nagging question “how many solar panels do I need” for the specific situation of a 3000-square-feet home or the 2000-square-feet home option.

 Calculate Your Energy Usage